 The simple truth is that after a long and meritorious working career, it’s time to relax, unwind and enjoy life to the fullest.
-Retiring in Playa del Carmen translates to a warm, sunny days in a home that is completely and entirely cared for thanks to the low cost of labor and maintenance.
+Retiring in Tulum or Playa del Carmen translates to a warm, sunny days in a home that is completely and entirely cared for thanks to the low cost of labor and maintenance.

 Life here means a beautifully manicured property devoid of tending to a garden or mowing the lawn.
 Life here means a privileged quality of living, on a low budget.
 Life here means a home for your extended love ones to come on vacation, relax and have high quality family time.

 Life here is excellent.
 Retiring in Tulum or Playa del Carmen is basically sweeter than fiction.

 Reasons why Retiring in Tulum or Playa Del Carmen—is a Sound Idea: